iral-ntua/FAST_LIO_LOCALIZATION/README.md

 ## FAST-LIO-LOCALIZATION
-This is an extended version of **FAST-LIO** aiming to robust localization on pre-build point cloud maps.
-The system is based on a hybrid scheme which gives the ability to the user not only to localize on a pre-built map, but concurrently perform SLAM to explore unknown scenes, and build extended maps algined to the initial pre-build map.
+This is an extended version of **FAST-LIO** aiming to robust localization in pre-build point cloud maps.
+The system is based on a hybrid scheme which gives the ability to the user not only to localize in a pre-built map, but concurrently perform SLAM to explore unknown scenes, and build extended maps algined to the initial pre-build map.

 **Contributors**